 3.2.4 Land Cover/Land Use Class Aggregation

 To further process the USDA CDL data, we aggregated similar LULC classes to make the data more interpretable, as well as to help better identify correlations between LULC change and water quality change.
 This aggregation was done using GEE via the “.remap” function.
 Only LULC classes that existed within the Potomac River Basin were included in this aggregation.
 This resulted in eight total classes from the original 200+ LULC classes.
-The final eight classes analyzed were Forest, Developed, Cropland, Grassland/Pasture, Shrubland, Wetlands, Water, and Barren.
+The final eight classes analyzed were: Forest, Developed, Cropland, Grassland/Pasture, Shrubland, Wetlands, Water, and Barren.
 Corresponding CDL classes to the new aggregated classes are available in Table A2 in Appendix A.

 3.2.5 Seasonal NDVI